Our company and team

 In 2018 I decided to start my own construction company with the goal of building up multiple brands over a few decades.
 Brands that could one-day help me in my dream of developing a resort-style country club.
 I’m a long-term planner.

-Our first brand focuses on outdoor living.
+Our brand focuses on outdoor living.
 I present to you, Timber & Stone Outdoor Spaces.
-We have since completed dozens of projects.
+We have since completed dozens of projects and developed sound methods.